AcademySoftwareFoundation/rez/docs/source/environment.rst

 Build Environment Variables
 ===========================

-These are variables that rez generates within a build environment, in addition to those listed :ref:`here <context-environment-variables>`.
+These are variables that rez generates within a :ref:`build environment <the-build-environment>`, in addition to context environment variables listed :ref:`here <context-environment-variables>`.

 .. glossary::